 Crofton is a tiny city located in the state of Kentucky.
 With a population of 754 people and two constituent neighborhoods, Crofton is the 297th largest community in Kentucky.

-Crofton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Crofton does not have a public transit system used by locals to get to and from work.

-The population of Crofton has a very low overall level of education: only 7.44% of people over 25 hold a 4-year college degree or higher.
+The citizens of Crofton have a very low rate of college education: just 9.00% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

-The per capita income in Crofton in 2010 was $15,041, which is low income relative to Kentucky and the nation.
-This equates to an annual income of $60,164 for a family of four.
+The per capita income in Crofton in 2010 was $16,913, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
+This equates to an annual income of $67,652 for a family of four.

-Crofton is a very ethnically-diverse city.
+Crofton is a somewhat ethnically-diverse city.
 The people who call Crofton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Crofton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Crofton include English, German, Irish, and Italian.
+Important ancestries of people in Crofton include Irish, English, German, and European.

 The most common language spoken in Crofton is English.
-Other important languages spoken here include West Germanic languages and Spanish.
+Other important languages spoken here include German and West Germanic languages.